johschuett/Datatblr/README.md

 #### Build

-To build the Datatblr user interface, switch to the project folder, and run:
+To build the Datatblr user interface, switch to the root directory of Datatblr, and run:

 ```shell
 sh build.sh